dougvj/embed/README.md

 const char* data = get_shader_source("shader_foo.glsl", &size);
 ```

-All files are also null terminated, if you know that a file is text and
+All embedded data is also null terminated.
+If you know that a file is text and
-containers no null bytes, you may simply pull the data as a null terminated
+contains no null bytes, you may simply pull the data as a null terminated
 string:

 ```c